Beverly Rogers

 Beverly Rogers is an American philanthropist.
 In 2014, she and her husband, Jim Rogers, founded the Rogers Foundation, a foundation trust specializing in education and the arts.
 In 2019, Rogers developed the Lucy, a literary and arts space, and in 2023, she debuted the Beverly Theater, a local film, performance, and arts venue, both of which are in the downtown Las Vegas area.

 Early life

 In 1962, Rogers moved from Pennsylvania to Nevada with her family, where her stepfather became a mechanic for a bowling alley, while her mother managed the office for an orthodontist.
 She then went to school at the University of Nevada, Las Vegas and sold advertisements for television and radio in the 1980s, after which she worked at KSNV-TV.

 In 1997, Rogers married her husband, Jim Rogers, after which she began getting involved in nonprofit work and philanthropy.
-Together, they worked on several projects in downtown Las Vegas such as the Lone Pine Film Festival and the Black Mountain Institute at the University of Nevada, Las Vegas.
+Together, they worked on several projects such as the Lone Pine Film Festival and the Black Mountain Institute at the University of Nevada, Las Vegas.